Tsuk1ko/cfworker-middleware-telegraf/README.md

 Just copy and paste built code `dist/worker.js` to cfworker online editor and save.

 Or you can use [Wrangler](https://developers.cloudflare.com/workers/cli-wrangler), an official CLI tool, so you don't need to copy and paste code manually anymore.
 But I don't like it due to its inexplicable bugs on Win10.

-**Then do not forget to set the environment variables of your worker.**

 ### 3. Set telegram bot webhook